dvdsosa/vai_runtime/readme.md

 That's all! ready to debug in VSCode connected to the Kria connected via SSH =)

+Instructions for a normal use:
+./resnet50_pt resnet50_DYB.xmodel image.list.txt

 P.S.: in this folder, the file main.cc is not used, instead, resnet50_pt.cpp has been copied from `/workspace/examples/vai_runtime/resnet50` folder of the Vitis-AI 3.0 docker image.